Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Introduction

-To address these RQs, we conduct experiments on two datasets, CoNaLa~\cite{conala}, and CodeAlpacaPy specifically curated from CodeAlpaca~\cite{CodeAlpacaDataset} for Python code generation.
-Conversely to evaluation datasets such as HumanEval~\cite{chen2021evaluating}, the CoNaLa and CodeAlpaca datasets, widely used in prior code generation studies~\cite{zhou2023docprompting,wang2022execution,norouzi2021code, wang2022execution, wang2023codet5p, yuan2023evaluating}, include training examples that can be employed for fine-tuning.
+To address these RQs, we conduct experiments on three datasets, APPS~\cite{apps2021}, Conala~\cite{conala}, and CodeAlpacaPy specifically curated from CodeAlpaca~\cite{CodeAlpacaDataset} for Python code generation.
+Conversely to evaluation datasets such as HumanEval~\cite{chen2021evaluating}, the APPS, Conala and CodeAlpaca datasets, widely used in prior code generation studies~\cite{zhou2023docprompting,wang2022execution,norouzi2021code, wang2022execution, wang2023codet5p, yuan2023evaluating}, include sufficient training examples that can be employed for fine-tuning.
 For a comprehensive comparative analysis, we select four distinct model families: CodeT5+~\cite{wang2023codet5p}, CodeGen~\cite{nijkamp2023codegen}, CodeGen2~\cite{nijkamp2023codegen2}, and CodeLlama~\cite{roziere2023code}, including eight large and three small variants.
 Note that we omitted closed-sourced LLMs such as Codex due to the inaccessibility of their parameters, which makes the study of any fine-tuning technique infeasible.
-Furthermore, our study incorporates four PEFT techniques: LoRA~\cite{hu2021lora}, IA3~\cite{liu2022few}, Prompt tuning~\cite{lester2021power}, and Prefix tuning~\cite{li2021prefix}.
-In addition, we explore QLoRA~\cite{dettmers2023qlora}, which combines LoRA and model quantization.
-Unlike ICL, these techniques entail learning new parameters to tune the LLMs for the specific downstream task.
-Our main findings are the following: \begin{itemize}[leftmargin=*] \item[--] LLMs fine-tuned with LoRA, IA3, and Prompt tuning, \textit{i.e.,} a few millions of parameters, systematically outperform small language models fully fine-tuned with hundreds of millions of parameters.
+Furthermore, our study incorporates six PEFT techniques: LoRA~\cite{hu2021lora}, IA3~\cite{liu2022few}, Prompt tuning~\cite{lester2021power}, and Prefix tuning~\cite{li2021prefix}.
+In addition, we explore QLoRA~\cite{dettmers2023qlora} with 8-bit and 4-bit quantization, which combines LoRA and model quantization.
+Unlike ICL and RAG, these techniques entail learning new parameters to tune the LLMs for the specific downstream task.
+Our main findings are the following: \begin{itemize}[leftmargin=*] \item[--] ICL drastically improves the effectiveness of all models compared to a zero-shot prompt for code generation on Conala and CodeAlpacaPy.

+\item[--] Increasing the number of ICL examples does not always lead to improvement in effectiveness.
+Models achieve peak effectiveness with eight and four examples for Conala and CodeAlpacaPy, respectively.

+\item[--] LLMs fine-tuned with LoRA, IA3, and Prompt tuning, \textit{i.e.,} a few millions of parameters, consistently outperform SLMs fully fine-tuned with hundreds of millions of parameters.

-\item[--] Among PEFT techniques, LoRA achieves the highest effectiveness for the LLMs and small language models, surpassing full fine-tuning for the small language models.
+\item[--] Among PEFT techniques, LoRA achieves the highest effectiveness for the LLMs and SLMs.